revolist/revogrid-docs/pro/index.md

 Access detailed documentation and examples explaining how to create and use plugins to extend the functionality of RevoGrid.
 This allows for custom features and integrations tailored to specific needs.

+### 🕒 Audit Trail/History

+Track changes made to the grid data with a detailed history of edits.
+Maintain an audit trail for data modifications, enabling review and accountability.

+### 📋 Clipboard with JSON Support and Advanced Objects

+Enable clipboard functionality with support for JSON and advanced objects.
+Easily copy and paste complex data structures within your grid and between applications.

+### ⬛ Advanced Multiple Selection with Ctrl (CMD) Key

+Implement advanced multiple selection capabilities using the Ctrl (CMD) key.
+This allows users to select multiple, non-adjacent cells or rows, enhancing data manipulation and interaction within the grid.

 ### 🖱️ Advanced Drag and Drop

 Implement sophisticated drag-and-drop functionality within your grid, including custom drag-and-drop behavior and interactions, enhancing the grid's interactivity and usability.